Add a Microsoft Dataverse database

 This article will be updated soon to reflect the latest terminology.

-You can create a database and build apps by using Common Data Service (CDS) for Apps as a data store.
+You can create a database and build apps by using Dataverse as a data store.
 You can either create your own custom entities or use the predefined entities.
 To create a database, you first need to either create an environment, or be assigned to an existing environment as an Environment Admin.
 In addition, you must be assigned the appropriate license.
-For information on purchasing a plan for using CDS for Apps, see Pricing info.
+For information on purchasing a plan for using Dataverse, see Pricing info.

-There are various ways to create a database:
+There are various ways to add or create a database:

 - In the Entities pane of powerapps.com

-In the admin center, in the left navigation pane, click Environments.
+In the admin center, in the left navigation pane, select Environments.

-Select the environment in which you want to create the database.
+Select the environment to which you want to add the database.

-On powerapps.com, expand the Data section and click or tap Entities in the left navigation pane.
+On make.powerapps.com, expand the Data section and click or tap Entities in the left navigation pane.